-Internal decorations

-Repair category 1

-Notes The property is in reasonable decorative order.
+Internal decorations 3 Repair category 1 Notes The property is in fair decorative order.
+The internal decoration will require to be upgraded dependent on individual taste.

 Cellars

 Repair category N/A

 Notes Not applicable.

 Electricity

 Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every 5 years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.